 - Whenever possible, look for organic pears.
 Just like with apples, pears are commonly sprayed with high levels of common pesticides and chemicals.
 That places them high on the Environmental Working Group’s list of fruits and veggies to buy organic.
-In fact, the Environmental Working Group’s latest report on “Shopper’s Guide to Pesticides” lists pears as one of the 12 foods most frequently containing pesticide residues.
 Buying organic pears lowers your risk of exposure to unwanted pesticides, contaminants and other potential risks associated with agricultural chemicals.

 - Skip store-bought pear juices (or any fruit juices for that matter).
 They are usually pasteurized, loaded with sugar and missing most of the pear nutrition benefits described above.
 Instead, simply make your own by blending or juicing a whole pear.

-- While pear juice can be a good addition to recipes on occasion, remember the skin and pulp are where the fiber lays.
+- While pear juice can be a good addition to recipes on occasion, remember the skin and pulp are where the fiber lies.
 Try eating these too as often as possible.

 - After buying pears, keep in mind that they ripen at room temperature.
 They ripen faster if they’re placed next to bananas in a fruit bowl because of chemicals that bananas give off.
 If you want them to ripen slowly, you can put them in the refrigerator.
 (This is useful if you buy a lot all at once and can’t use them in time.)

 - Pears are ripe when the flesh around the stem seems soft when you give it gentle pressure.
-Once ripe, try eating them within two to three days before they begin going bad.
+Once ripe, try eating the fruit within two to three days before they begin going bad.
 You can also freeze them to use later on.